nopnop2002/esp-idf-a2dp-source/README.md

 https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/classic_bt/a2dp_source

 However, this example sends random noise data, not music.
-This project sends WAV(RIFF waveform Audio Format) data in A2DP.
+This project sends WAV(RIFF waveform Audio Format) data using A2DP.
 You can listen WAV data using your bluetooth speaker.
 I used [this](https://github.com/admiralmaggie/esp32_bt_source) as a reference.